Mastering Commodity Trading Strategies for Retail Traders

 Your initial moves

-There is a whole list of things that you should probably try to accomplish right away, not the least of which of course will be familiarizing yourself with the trading platform that the broker offers.
-Because of this, you must start with the demo account, which is also known as “paper trading.”
-This is when you are trading a simulated account, getting used to the platform, and not risking any real money.
+There is a list of things to accomplish right away.
+First, familiarize yourself with the trading platform the broker offers for mastering commodity trading strategies.
+Start with a demo account, also known as “paper trading.”
+This allows you to get used to the platform without risking real money.

 Conclusion